CompassSecurity/security_resources/README.md

 Links to online resources & tools we use during our web application / network security [courses](https://compass-security.com/en/trainings).

+You can create a PR or open an issue if you think we missed a useful resource.

 Short URL: https://git.io/secres

 ## Compass Security 🧭